Edw590/VISOR---Android-Version-Assistant/README.md

 ## Note for compiling the app
 In order to compile this app, you need to have hidden/internal classes available on Android Studio, or it will throw errors.
 I decided to compile this app with those libraries since they allow some interesting and useful things to be used here.

+## Ideas that I have for the app
+Just have a look on the "Ideas file.txt".

 ## Final notes
 Anything you see about a DADi EMPRESAS, Inc. or DE, Inc., forget about it XD.
 It's a non-existent company.
 I made it up on High-School in a very boring class for me (Philosophy) in 2016/2017.
 Thought why not keep using it, so I have some company name to put on stuff xD.